Analysing Exosome Biology Enables Breakthrough Diagnostic Solutions

 Despite these tests showing great potential, they present various limitations which have prevented their widespread adoption in clinics.
 Notably, there is a low probability that patients with a positive test result actually have the disease.
 This is called a low positive predictive value (some of you may appreciate how important this metric is following the COVID-19 pandemic).
 Researchers, clinicians, and patients are now searching for the next generation of tests.

-Upon purification of the initial blood sample, disease-related exosome cargo can be more easily characterised.
+Upon purification of the initial blood sample, disease-related EV cargo can be more easily characterised.
 Each piece of cargo is a potential biomarker candidate for disease.
 There are several techniques that can partially analyse nucleic acids (such as DNA and RNA), proteins, lipids or metabolites.
 This can be done either in a targeted (e.g. PCR, ELISA) or untargeted way (e.g. NGS, Mass Spectrometry).

-Unfortunately, none of these methods can guarantee that they are analysing disease-related exosome cargo.
+Unfortunately, none of these methods can guarantee that they are analysing disease-related EV cargo.
 This is for the reason that they may not be sensitive enough, or when they are, they are likely to inadvertently look at the wrong particles.

 (3) Scaling this process for clinical use